cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 The *Psomagen*, *Viome*, and *BIOHM* kits arrived within a normal period of time.
 However, for this sample, there was a substantial delay in the delivery of the **thryve** kit.
 I contacted customer support, and I recieved the following explanation on 9/17/2021: *"Unfortunately, your order hasn't been shipped out yet.
 We recently transferred warehouse facilities and have begun shipping out orders.
 However, it may take 1-2 weeks to ship out."*  My thryve kit then arrived on **10/4/2021**.

+I collected all 4 samples on **10/6/2021.**  My sample looked more different than the other samples (it was harder and it was composed of more distinct smaller roughly spherical parts).
+However, as with all samples (except for the 1st one, with "a" and "b" sites), all collections were made from a similar location from the stool.

 ## Other Notes

 **1)** There is no liquid in the Psomagen stool collection tubes, so I don't believe there is anything to stop or reduce bacterial growth post-collection.